ray-project/ray/doc/source/rllib/key-concepts.rst

 .. link to new RLModule docs

-You can chose to use :ref:`RLlib's built-in default models and configure these <blabla>` as needed (change number of layers and size, activation functions, etc..) or :ref:`write your own custom models in PyTorch <blabla>`, allowing you to implement any architecture and computation logic.
+You can chose to use :ref:`RLlib's built-in default models and configure these <rllib_default_rl_modules_docs>` as needed (change number of layers and size, activation functions, etc..) or :ref:`write your own custom models in PyTorch <rllib-implementing-custom-rl-modules>`, allowing you to implement any architecture and computation logic.

 .. figure:: images/rl_modules/rl_module_in_env_runner.svg